pjaskulski/scans-and-transcriptions/README.md

 ![Screen](/doc/entity_names_on_scan_2.jpg)

-**Note**: access to the Gemini Pro 3 model via API is subject to a fee, as per the Google pricing page.

 In some scans, manual reading of text can be facilitated by image filters, the following filters are available: negative and contrast (the screenshot below shows the negative filter used).

 ![Screen](/doc/screen_scan_transcript_filtr.jpg)

+The "test" folder contains sample scans and transcripts.

+**Note**: access to the Gemini Pro 3 model via API is subject to a fee, as per the Google pricing page.

 The Gemini model was involved in the application programming :-)